FOR THE CURIOUS CELLIST

-Tuplets, Bizarre Barlines, Exotic Time-Signatures, Crossrhythms
+Tuplets, Bizarre Barlines, Exotic Time-Signatures and Crossrhythms

-In this article we will talk about some of the more irregular, complex elements of rhythm that we will come across in our musical journeys.
+In this article, we will talk about some of the more irregular, complex elements of rhythm that we will come across in our musical journeys.
 We will order these elements in a list that follows an approximate pedagogical hierarchy of increasing complexity:

-• tuplets
+- tuplets

-• irregular time signatures
+- irregular time signatures

-• cross-rhythms
+- cross-rhythms

 THE HISTORY AND GEOGRAPHY OF BIZARRE RHYTHMS

 Apart from the tuplets, a great amount of the rhythms that we will be talking about on this page come either from 20th-century music or from non-western-European traditional music.
-Normally, traditional Middle-Eastern, Indian and Asian music does not march to the same regular pulses that most western musicians are accustomed to, and as we travel east and south from western Europe the local rhythms become more and more “bizarre” to western ears.
+Normally, traditional Middle Eastern, Indian and Asian music does not march to the same regular pulses that most western musicians are accustomed to, and as we travel east and south from western Europe the local rhythms become more and more “bizarre” to western ears.

 The same phenomenon occurs as we travel (both ways) through time.
 Starting in the four-square “Classical Period” and going forward in time, the likelihood of encountering bizarre and complex rhythms becomes gradually greater, culminating in 20th-century classical music where it often feels as if we have suddenly been blasted onto a totally different (rhythmical) planet.
 But also as we go back in time we are eventually confronted with some bizarre rhythmic notations because in “Early Music” the notation rules and customs, notably concerning time signatures and the use of barlines, were still evolving (see also Bach: Rhythmic Factors).

-It is useful to distinguish between the problems created by genuinely complex rhythms and those created simply by “bad” notation.
 The problems that are associated with sub-optimal notation are dealt with on their own dedicated page:

 1: TUPLETS